Generalized Mahler measures of Laurent polynomials: Proof of Theorem

-In this section, our aim is to describe the whole phenomena mentioned above in terms of periods when the curve defined by the polynomial has non-zero genus.
-Rodriguez-Villegas \cite{RV1}, Deninger \cite{Den1} et al. showed that, for a family of non-zero polynomials $\{Q_r: r \in \C\},$ the quantity $\frac{d \tilde{\m} (Q_r)}{d r}$ is in fact a period of the non-singular curve $C_r$ associated to $Q_r,$ when the genus of $C_r$ is non-zero for generic $r.$ Note that, for generic $r,$ $C_r$ is a non-singular hypersurface in $\PP^2.$ Here, using Griffith's method \cite{Gr1}, we extend their idea to the arbitrary torus case.
-In other words, we show that even if we change the integration torus $\TT_{a, b}^2,$ for $r \in U_{a, b},$ We use this to derive \eqref{1eq}.
+\begin{rem} Theorem \ref{mainthm} can be explained in terms of in terms of periods when the curve defined by the polynomial has non-zero genus.
+Following the investigations by Rodriguez-Villegas \cite{RV1}, Deninger \cite{Den1} et al., we conclude that is a period of the non-singular curve $C_r$ associated to $Q_r$ (when the genus of $C_r$ is non-zero for generic $r$), and in particular, from Proposition $1.2$ in \cite{Den1}, we can argue that $\frac{d \tilde{\m} (Q_r)}{d r}$ remains invariant under the continuous deformation of the integration torus $\TT^2$ as long as the deformation process does not reach any points of $C_r$ (see \cite{Gr1}).
+Therefore, in our case, $\frac{d \tilde{\m} (Q_r)}{d r} = \frac{d \tilde{\m}_{a, b} (Q_r)}{d r}$ as long as $\TT^2$ is continuously deformed into $\TT_{a, b}^2$ without approaching a point of $C_r.$ Further, the coefficients of $\log a$ and $\log b$ can also be derived combining our method with Proposition $1.2$ in \cite{Den1}. \end{rem}